mikelikesrobots/mikelikesrobots.github.io/blog/2024-07-08-simulation-in-cloud/index.md

 ### Download O3DE

-Execute the following to download a stable build of O3DE and install it:
+Execute the following to download and install a stable build of O3DE:

 ```bash
 cd ~/Downloads